TonytheAlias/TonytheAlias/README.md

 -# 💫 About Me:
 Hey, I am Tyreek.
-I am currently working on a shopping website called someshopping.<br>I am a computer science graduate that is a software developer with frontend and backend experience.<br>I'm currently improving my knowledge of React.js and Python.<br><br>
+I am currently working on a shopping website called someshopping.
+I am a computer science graduate that is a software developer that goal is to make my ideas come to life.
+I have frontend and backend experience with languages such as javascript, HTML, CSS, C#, C++ and Python.
+I am also experience with frameworks such as react.js and .Net Maui.
+I am currently impoving my knowledge of React.js and Python.

 ## 🌐 Socials: